By Chandrima Das and Kelli Meyer

 As female peacekeepers in a typically male-dominated field, women bring different life experiences and perspectives and are in an ideal position to encourage and empower other women to follow in their paths.
 We have seen the direct impact of more women in peacekeeping.

 Research also shows that involving women in peace processes brings sustained dividends.
-Peace agreements are 35% more likely to last at least 15 years when women are at the table, according to the International Peace Institute.
+Peace agreements are 35 percent more likely to last at least 15 years when women are at the table, according to the International Peace Institute.

 And with women leading in Cyprus, there is a resurgence of support and energy to resolve this long-standing conflict.
 In addition to Spehar, Pearce, and Kvilekval, the Secretary-General appointed Jane Holl Lute as the UN Special Envoy to Cyprus last year.
 She is an American leader who has worked both in the UN and with the U.S. government on national security issues.
 She and her team are tasked with mediating peace talks between the Greek and Turkish Cypriots.